So this week, in the interest of protecting children from sexual abuse, I did a thing.

 Names such as “spot,” “cricket,” “woohoo,” and “Oscar Mayer Weiner” are problematic.

 Sandy K. Wurtele, a professor of psychology and an associate dean at the University of Colorado in Colorado Springs, agrees.
 In a 2016 article in the New York Times, Wurtele said, “There are several reasons it’s important for young children to learn the anatomically correct terms for their genitals.
-Knowing the terminology may make children less vulnerable to sexual abuse; prospective offenders may understand that children who are comfortable with the right names for body parts are children whose parents are willing to discuss these subjects, and children who probably will have been told about the kinds of touching that are not okay.”
+Knowing the terminology may make children less vulnerable to sexual abuse; prospective offenders may understand that children who are comfortable with the proper names for body parts are children whose parents are willing to discuss these subjects, and children who probably will have been told about the kinds of touching that are not okay.”

 Wurtle also said,